mcmulaz/Super-Sym/README.md

 # Super-Sym
 Contains mathematica code for L and R matrices and option to test the closure of the GRDN algebra.

 The file "Garden Algebra" contains the definitions of the L and R matrices.
-Below are commands that allow one to see the explicit entries in each L and R matrix.
-Commands are given to test the anticommutator relations, and to see the entries of the holoraumy tensor associated with the commutator equations.
+Below are commands that allow one to see the results stated in the paper in explicit numerical form.
+Commands are given to test the anticommutator relations, and to see the entries of the holoraumy/non-closure tensor associated with the commutator equations.

-File "Garden Algebra" contains the code that runs the verification of the garden algebra.
-It also has the definitions of the L and R matrices.
-The other algebra RL + RL = delta + (non-closure) is also given.
-Explicit representation of any left (right) matrix is given by L[1] (R[1]) // Matrix Form (replace 1 with whichever index).

 Numerical Representation of Matrices (Replace 1 with desired matrix):
 L[1] // Matrix Form